openid/fapi/fapi-2_0-message-signing.md

  1. shall request signed token introspection responses according to [@!I-D.ietf-oauth-jwt-introspection-response]; and
  2. shall verify the signed token introspection responses.

+## Signing ID tokens

+To support non-repudiation for NR7, signed ID tokens can be used.

+### Requirements for authorization servers

+No additional requiresments.

+Note: Authorization servers implementing FAPI2 are already required to sign ID tokens as specified in [@!FAPI2_Security_Profile_ID2].

+### Requirements for clients

+Clients implementing FAPI2 ID token signing

+ 2. shall verify the signature of the signed ID token received.

 ## HTTP message signing